 A Few Ways To Learn PhotoShop

-PhotoShop can be learned in several ways.
-Some options include:
+PhotoShop and Lightroom can be learned in several ways:

-A good balance between 2 and 3.
-Your time is well spent if you have goals and avoid option #1.
+A good balance between 2 and 5.
+Your time is well spent if you have goals, but it’s an on going time commitment.

 This text is geared toward beginners and intermediate users, but somehow Dan managed to include nearly something for everyone.
 For Lightroom, all the crucial info on importing, organizing, collections, developing, local tweaking with adjustment brushes, and exporting is covered.
 If you are new to LR this book will get you started!
 PhotoShop newbies get a run down on essentials like: preferences, Bridge (and mini Bridge), navigating inside PS, brushes, layers, and retouching techniques.
 They’ll also be able to jump right into the nuts and bolts of masking, selecting, HDR, brush textures with bristle tips/mixture brushes, creating lens blur, and stitching panoramas.
 Beginners will love the easy layout.
 The format of tips encourages you to jump in without overloading your brain and eating away your precious weekends.